-The following grading scale applies to all disciplines except Nursing (NURS), and Culinary (CUBP, CULN, CULA).
+The following grading scale applies to all disciplines except Nursing (NURS), Culinary (CUBP, CULN, CULA), and specified Aviation flight courses (AVIT).
 Grading scales for these areas are included below.
 Each student is evaluated by instructors at the end of the semester.
 The following grades are used to indicate the caliber of the student's academic achievement: